-The castle was originally a monastery (dedicated to S. Giulia) and the tower, still visible today, was its bell tower.
+Monastero Bormida Castle was originally a monastery (dedicated to St. Julia) and its tower, 27 meters high and still visible today, represented the bell tower.

-The river creeps up to a few meters from the southern tower of the castle, demonstrating that the building was not for defensive purposes but, obviously, as an abbey body
+The river creeps up to a few meters from the southern tower of the castle, demonstrating that the building was not created for defensive purposes but, evidently, as an abbey body.

-Originally the monastery was composed of the bell tower, the church (two columns with Romanesque capitals can still be turned into a fountain in one of the courtyards) and a body corresponding more or less to the current internal perimeter of the courtyard, where they are small Medieval round windows, probable light points of the monastic cells.
+Originally the monastery consisted of the bell tower, the church (two columns with Romanesque capitals can still be seen transformed into a fountain in one of the courtyards) and a body of the building corresponding more or less to the present inner perimeter of the courtyard, where small medieval round-headed windows can be seen, probable light points of the monastic cells.

 The first important intervention of which certain information dates back to the years 1394 - 1405, when the Marquis Antonio and Galeotto Del Carretto sustained huge expenses to fortify the town.
 It is presumable that on that occasion the deepest transformation of the building was made, substantially changing its form.

-The current result is achieved only after baroque and Renaissance revisions, but not such as to distort the late-fourteenth-century line conferred by Del Carretto in the fundamental characters.
+The current result is achieved only after Baroque and Renaissance revisions, not such, however, as to distort in fundamental characters the late 14th-century line conferred by the Del Carretto.

 The building is currently located in the lower square of the village, which can be accessed by climbing a characteristic bridge lift (the Puntet), through one of the entrance doors of the ancient city walls; the square still partially maintains the ancient river stone paving.
-East elevation is composed of a series of coordinated structures built in different periods, among which stands a Renaissance loggia with two arches with central stone column.
+East elevation is composed of a series of coordinated structures built in different periods, including a two-arched Renaissance loggia with a central stone column.

 Of particular relevance in the architectural complex is the tower.
 Having reached us in excellent condition, however, it threatened demolition at the end of the eighteenth century because it was in need of extensive restoration work.
-27 meters high, it has on all sides four orders with friezes and hanging arches, in brick the lower two and in stone the upper ones.
-At the top there are two orders of windows with a round arch, of which the lower ones are in two-colored segments.
+Twenty-seven meters high, it has four orders with friezes and hanging arches on all sides, the lower two in brick and the upper two in stone.
+Above are two orders of round-arched windows, of which the lower ones are in two-colored ashlars.

 Also, worthy of mention is the recently restored underground part where you can still see the remains of a mill and the base of a press.